HackYourFuture-CPH/teaching-instructions/README.md

 8. **Feedback.** <br>

 9. **After the module ends.** <br> Remember you still have an outstanding homework.
-We tend to revise this at the start of the next session, but if you aren’t available you can also
+We tend to revise this at the start of the next session, but if you aren’t available you can also do it whenever it suits into your schedule.
+We just feel it's important to follow up on all homework so the students don't feel like their work is in vain.
+(Especially important during the first 4 modules)

 10. **Don't forget about the fun** <br>
 If you have an idea about how to combine the teaching with some more fun exercises - do it.
 Our curriculum is challenging and sometimes dry (it has to be), but that doesn't mean we can't take some digressions to have some fun and get the energy levels in the class up.
 Mitigating 'code scare' or demystifying the world of programming can be super important, especially in the start. <p>